dmavani25/discopula/docs/getting-started.md

 $ pip install discopula
 ```

+Now, you should be all set to use it in a Jupyter Notebook!

-Alternatively, if you would like to have a virtual environment for your use of this package, then follow the following workflow.
+Alternatively, if you would like to use it in a project, we recommend you to have a virtual environment for your use of this package, then follow the following workflow.
 For best practices, it's recommended to use a virtual environment:

 1. First, create and activate a virtual environment (Python 3.8+ recommended):